 Other City Departments

-The General Plan sets high-level policies that guide the work of all the City of Los Angeles’s departments and Bureaus.
+The General Plan sets high-level policies that guide the work of all the City of Los Angeles’s Departments and Bureaus.
 Most of these departments implement policies with an agency-specific strategic plan or master plan which outlines how the department will provide services.
 Some departments will also take on initiatives to address specific priorities.
+For example:

 One Water LA is a collaborative effort to develop an integrated framework for managing the City’s water resources, watersheds, and water facilities in an environmentally, economically, and socially beneficial manner.
 LA Sanitation has been working with countless stakeholders since 2010 to develop the One Water LA Plan, which lays out a framework for better management of our water resources.
 Through the OurLA update process, we will incorporate the One Water LA goals and policies into the General Plan update.